 What can I do during my visit?

-We are fortunate to be surrounded by three acres of green space and our gardens offer the opportunity to explore the exterior of Sir John Soane’s iconic building, our Walking the dog sculpture by Peter Randall-Page, and our majestic trees.
-We are also lucky to be nestled in a very green corner of South London so why not make the most of your visit and explore the various parks nearby.
+We are also fortunate to be surrounded by three acres of green space and our gardens offer the chance to explore the exterior of Sir John Soane’s iconic building, our Walking the dog sculpture by Peter Randall-Page, and our majestic trees.
+There is no need to book if you are only visiting the gardens.

 Are there any changes to opening times or access?